 What can you do to help?

 Understanding the situation can be helpful to both hearing-impaired individuals, and their loved ones.
-Here are some ways that can help you to communicate better with a hearing-impaired individual:
+Here are some ways that could help you communicate with a hearing-impaired individual better:

-- Speak clearly: You should say each word correctly.
+You should speak each word clearly and precisely.
 Use key phrases such as “Now I want to talk about”.
-This helps the person to know that the topic of conversation has changed.
+This helps the hearing-impaired person to know that the topic of conversation has changed.

-- Confirmation: Ask the person questions on the topic you discussed to confirm that they heard you correctly and that you’re both on the same page.
+Ask the person questions on the topic you discussed to confirm that they heard you correctly and that you’re both on the same page.
 Confirmation can eliminate any potential misunderstandings further along the conversation when you reference back to something earlier, or create the wrong context if you are explaining something.

-Use gestures when speaking like hand gestures to demonstrate something or point to something that you are talking about.
+Use gestures when speaking, like hand gestures, to demonstrate something or point to something that you are talking about.
 Gestures can provide added context for those suffering with hearing loss, and make it easier for them to follow a conversation.

 Similarly to asking someone with hearing loss to confirm if they are understanding you, ask them what you can do to help them understand you better.
 Remember that every person with a hearing impairment’s experiences and challenges are unique to them.
-By asking them what works for them will help you to use specific methods that will help.
+By asking them what works for them will help you to use specific methods that will help them.

-- Ensure that the room is well lit.
+Ensure that the room is well lit.
 Hearing-impaired individuals often rely on non-verbal signs such as body language, facial expressions, and lipreading to help them understand better and improve communication, all of which are greatly enhanced in a well-lit environment.

 Being diagnosed with hearing loss can be an overwhelming experience for your loved one.
 They can go through a wide range of experiences and a rollercoaster of emotions.
 Try to be understanding about the hearing loss and the impact it has on your loved one, it can help make their journey less overwhelming and more manageable.